metaleap/ob-core/server/standalone/README.md

 	//	Set to `true` to suppress any and all writes to `stdout`.
 	Silent bool

-	//	If not 0, schedules a single emulated (transport-less) `GET /` "warm-up request"
+	//	If not 0, schedules a single emulated (in-process, transport-less) `GET /` "warm-up request"
 	//	right from within this process, n `time.Duration` after HTTP-serving was initiated.
 	//	(To be useful at all, this should probably be between 50-100ms and 1s.)
 	WarmupRequestAfter time.Duration